INL/BlackLab/site/docs/server/rest-api/get.md

-# List corpora and server information
+# List of corpora and server information

 **URL** : `/blacklab-server`